ppy/osu-wiki/news/2019/2019-01-16-beatmap-spotlights-fall-2018.md

 Hakuryu's "Genesis At Oasis (MOONLiGHT Mix)" mapped by ::Alternater::{ user=4980256 } was featured in the osu!mania 4K World Cup 2018, and the top difficulty has already been well-known before the set was flushed out into this great full spread.
 Even though the patterns used contain mostly variations of basic jumpstreams, they closely fit with the music and therefore well represent the whole song.
 The slider velocity manipulation is also very comfortable and beneficially exaggerates the musical impact.

-::-MysticEyes::{ user=6253266 }, [Unpredictable](https://osu.ppy.sh/users/7560872), and ::qqqant::{ user=8976576 } also thoughtfully contributed to the set by mapping solid lower difficulties for this set.
+::-MysticEyes::{ user=6253266 }, ::Unpredictable::{ user=7560872 }, and ::qqqant::{ user=8976576 } also thoughtfully contributed to the set by mapping solid lower difficulties for this set.
 Overall, this set expresses the music perfectly and deserves a place in this season's Spotlight!

 [![](/wiki/shared/news/2019-01-16-beatmap-spotlights-autumn-2018/mania/dream-catcher.jpg)](https://osu.ppy.sh/beatmapsets/696380)